ZupIT/beagle-docs/content/en/backend/customization/serialization.md

 ### Definition <a id="definicao"></a>

-Since mostly of the frameworks integrate to Jackson and offer proprieties to customize serialization, we decided to not add our proprieties.
-Instead of that, we kept the compatibility with your chosen framework.
+A lot of frameworks integrate with Jackson and offer proprieties to customize serialization.
+However, Beagle's team decided to not add its own proprieties but to offer compatibility with the framework you choose.

 ### Customization <a id="customizacao"></a>